slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If you don’t imagine, nothing ever happens at all."
 -- John Green [1977]*

-> *"Dreams are illustrations from the book your soul is writing about you."
--- Marsha Norman *

-> *"Goals are dreams with deadlines."
--- Diana Scharf Hunt *

 > *"Every expert has a past.
 Every creator has a future."
 -- rapahelz@x*